TheAngryRaven/Ravenclaw/readme.md

 >The bot can now load details from an INI file, apon starting the bot a basic INI **that you need to edit yourself** (any text editor will do) will be generated called **example.ini** if you do not supply one in the commandline.
 Along with a super basic **runBot.bat** batch script, which simply contains `ravenclaw.exe exampli.ini`.

 >See the below example for the input the ini excepts.

+>Awww man whats that?
+New features?
+Bet your damn ass.
+Bot can now have admins, based on the example it is super easy to add people to the ini file
+Auto mute/ban will automatically mute/ban the userid's the first time they post a message

     [LOGON]
     email=youremailhere@gmail.com